datfcknadam/vue3-svg-map/README.md

 ### Existing maps

-All the existing maps are in an independant [svg-maps](https://github.com/VictorCazanave/svg-maps) project because they may be useful for other components/projects.
+All the existing maps are in an independent [svg-maps](https://github.com/VictorCazanave/svg-maps) project because they may be useful for other components/projects.

 ### Custom maps